Sunday, August 2, 2020

 Line Probe Assays (LPAs).

 LPAs are molecular tests.
 Currently, three such test kits are available for the rapid detection of MTB and drug resistance.
-The test is based on the targeted amplification of a specific fragment of MTB by PCR technique.
+The test is based on the targeted amplification of a specific fragment of MTB by the PCR technique.

 Recovery of MTB from peripheral blood.

 In this test, anticoagulated blood samples are lysed and then centrifuged.
 The sediment is inoculated in Westbrooks liquid medium.
-Valuable time is saved using this method and also increased the positive detection rates.
+Valuable time is saved using this method and also increases the positive detection rates.
 It is a useful test for disseminating MTB infection.

 Bacteriophage test for MTB.